-This is the simplest path.
-Observer ships as a single Docker image with the web interface already baked in — there’s nothing extra to install or configure on the frontend side.
+Observer ships as a single Docker image with the web interface embedded in the binary.

 What you need